-In-Year Admissions for 2020-21
+In-Year Admissions for 2019-20

 The Huish Episcopi Academy in-year application form must be completed.
 This is available to download from the Academy website, or can be collected from the Academy office.
 Completed application forms may be submitted to the Academy office at any time during the academic year.
-Proof of address needs to be submitted with the application form.

 Applications will be considered by the Directors' Admissions Panel and applicants will receive a response within 10 school days.
-If a place is offered it will be held open for 10 school days, during which time applicants will need to confirm acceptance of the offer.
+If a place is offered it will be held open for 21 school days, during which time applicants will need to confirm acceptance of the offer.

-The Huish Episcopi Academy Admissions Policy for 2020-21 is available to download from the Academy website or a paper copy can be requested from the Academy office.
+The Huish Episcopi Academy Admissions Policy for 2019-2020 is available to download from the Academy website or a paper copy can be requested from the Academy office.